mgunawan92/Team_Stats_Tool/README.md

-Project demonstrating knowledge of built-in Python data types to create structures used for storing and organizing sample data.
+Project demonstrating knowledge of built in Python data types to create structures used for storing and organizing sample data.
 Tool also provides additional statistics display and team-average calculation functionality.